I^3 Retriever: Incorporating Implicit Interaction in Pre-trained Language Models for Passage Retrieval: EXPERIMENTAL RESULTS

 \subsection{Investigation on Implicit Interaction}

 In this section, we investigate how the implicit interaction affects the model performance on different passages.
-Specifically, it worth noting that some passages (namely \textbf{Type 1} passages) have relevant queries in the training data, which means they are supervised to reconstruct relevant queries for implicit interaction.
-On the other hand, there are many other passages (namely \textbf{Type 0} passages) that do not have relevant queries in the training data, and thus they mainly exploit the query reconstructor for implicit interaction.
+Specifically, it worth noting that some passages (namely \textbf{Type 1} passages) have relevant queries in the training data.
+On the other hand, there are many other passages (namely \textbf{Type 0} passages) that do not have relevant queries in the training data.
 In real-world scenarios, Type 1 passages might be those articles with abundant information that is desired by many queries, while Type 0 passages might be articles with specific information that can only be retrieved by a specific query.
 To investigate the performance of $\M$ on the two types of passages, we divide the queries in MSMARCO DEV into two validation sets, namely \textbf{Set 0} and \textbf{Set 1}, where all the relevant passages in Set 0 are Type 0 passages, and all the relevant passages in Set 1 are Type 1 passages.
 Table~\ref{tab:frequency} shows the performance comparison on MSMARCO DEV and the two divided validatation sets.
 We compare $\M$ retriever with our implementation of vanilla dual-encoder with the same negative sampling~\cite{xiong2020approximate}.
 We also include cross-encoders in the comparison, where the results are obtained by directly reranking the candidates retrieved by $\M$.
-We can see from the table that 1) $\M$ can consistently outperform dual-encoders on both Set 0 and Set 1, which means that the implicit interaction is effective for both types of passages; 2) $\M$ can beat dual-encoders on Set 0 by a large margin, which implies that the implicit interaction can be generalized to those passage without any supervision of query reconstruction; 3) $\M$ can achieve larger gain over dual-encoders on Set 1, and surprisingly outperform cross-encoders, which indicates that the implicit interaction is even more effective for Type 1 passages associated with multiple relevant training queries.
-Besides, we also observe that all the methods perform better on Set 0 than Set 1.
-This is probably due to that Type 1 passages with multiple relevant queries usually cover multiple topics and are harder to be accurately retrieved, while our proposed $\M$ retriever is desirable to alleviate this issue.
+We can see from the table that 1) $\M$ can consistently outperform dual-encoders on both Set 0 and Set 1, which means that the implicit interaction is effective for both types of passages; 2) $\M$ can achieve larger gain over dual-encoders on Set 1, and surprisingly outperform cross-encoders, which indicates that the implicit interaction is even more effective for Type 1 passages associated with multiple relevant training queries.